mrpotatocode/COFFEE_COFFEE_COFFEE/README.md

-# starter_folder
+# EVERYTHING THAT STARTS GETS FINISHED

+Wait, that's not true at all.

-This will be a repo for my coffee project
+This will be a repo for my coffee project.